GaloisInc/ddosflowgen/README.md

 to SiLK. ddosflowgen will rewrite all IP addresses found in the **noise dataset**, performing the following transformations:

-* rewrites the local address to IP space used by 3DCoPs ("own network")
+* rewrites the local address to IP space found in the topology file ("own network")
-* rewrites the remote addresses so that each 3DCoP sees a different set
+* rewrites the remote addresses so that each network sees a different set
-* generates synthetic attack flows from the vantage point of each 3DCoP
+* generates synthetic attack flows from the vantage point of each network

 This implementation uses /16 or Class B **own networks**.

 For example, let's say there are three networks involved in the DDoS: a hosting provider at 172.20.x.x, a hosting provider at 172.21.x.x, and a university at 172.22.x.x.
-(These are locations where we can run 3DCoP.)

 If the **noise dataset** contains some inbound traffic such as `tcp 1.2.3.4:52476 -> 5.6.7.8:25`, this template is used to generate synthetic